gdm413229/swwmgz_m/ExtendedLore.md

 - 1980: Janus Locke Hoodth is born.
 - 1985: Taro Miyamoto is born.
 - 1987: Dr. Häzel Hoodth dies tragically, becoming a ghoul of Kereshnovka.
-- 1992: Misa Unissix is born.
+- 1992: Unissix Bokurou Azadeku is born.
 - 1993: Saya Miyamoto is born.
 - 2001: The Union Aerospace Armed Forces is formed.
 - 2003: Onoke Mansion Murders.